-Dan S. Hale, Kyla Goodson, and Jeff W. Savell
+Dan S. Hale, Kyla Goodson, and Jeffrey W. Savell

 Department of Animal Science

 Beef Quality Grades